mattvenn/piffin/README.md

-# piffin experimenter's kit
+# Piffin experimenter's kit

 our Raspberry Pi experimentor's kit is available from http://piffin.co.uk

 # Download the code

-on your raspberry pi, open a terminal window and type
+on your Raspberry Pi, open a terminal window and type

     wget https://github.com/mattvenn/piffin/archive/master.zip
     unzip master.zip